Mihuil121/Kinopoisk-React-Clone/README.md

 Thanks to this practice, I was able to better understand the structuring of React code, the interaction of components, and the organization of the application state.

-This helped me improve my web development skills using React and modern javascript frameworks.
+This helped me improve my web development skills using React.

 In the future, based on the experience gained, I plan to create more complex and optimized applications with even more complex business logic.